DaanDeMeyer/reproc/README.md

   information.

-- (Windows < Vista) File descriptors that are not marked not inheritable with `SetHandleInformation` will leak into process-lib child processes.
+- (Windows < Vista) File descriptors that are not marked not inheritable with `SetHandleInformation` will leak into reproc child processes.

   Note that the same `FD_CLOEXEC` caveat as mentioned above applies.
-In multithreaded applications there is a split moment after calling `CreatePipe` but before calling `SetHandleInformation` that a handle can still be inherited by process-lib child processes.
+In multithreaded applications there is a split moment after calling `CreatePipe` but before calling `SetHandleInformation` that a handle can still be inherited by reproc child processes.
 See
   [Avoiding resource leaks](#avoiding-resource-leaks) for more information.

 ## Design

-process-lib is designed to be a minimal wrapper around the platform-specific API's for starting a process, interacting with its standard streams and finally terminating it.
+reproc is designed to be a minimal wrapper around the platform-specific API's for starting a process, interacting with its standard streams and finally terminating it.

 ### Opaque pointer

-process-lib uses a process struct to store information between calls to library functions.
+reproc uses a process struct to store information between calls to library functions.
 This struct is forward-declared in process.h with each platform-specific implementation hidden in the source files for that platform.